CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 to be installed, or CARSApp will report missing DLL files when one tries to run it.

 ### WinPcap
-This package provides the libraries needed for the Canberra Multichannel Analyzers.
-It can be downloaded
+This package provides the libraries needed for the Canberra multichannel analyzers.
-here:
+It can be downloaded here:

 https://www.winpcap.org/install/default.htm